 Using an integrated medicine approach, blending Natural, Eastern and Western concepts and treatments, Dr. Elson Haas challenges you to revitalize your body and mind through practical, simple and effective steps each and every day.

-Dr. Elson Haas has promoted a seasonal approach to health since he wrote his first book Staying Healthy with the Seasons in 1981.
+I have promoted a seasonal approach to health since I wrote his first book Staying Healthy with the Seasons in 1981.
 The New Year gives us a chance to review our health habits and plan to make a positive change.
-These 10 tips will help you make improve your health in the coming year.
+I hope these 10 tips will help you make improve your health in the coming year.

 Dr. Elson Haas has written extensively about children’s health and diet.
 It is never to soon to start developing healthy habits.
 His expertise draws on more than 40 years of private family practice in the field of Integrative medicine and he invites you to use these tips to help your own kids!

-Dr Elson Haas shares his 10 tips for addressing childhood obesity and overweight issues that are such a health concern for us in the U.S.
+Dr Elson Haas shares his 10 tips for addressing childhood and adult obesity that is such a health concern for us in the U.S.

 Understanding the use of sugar and its effects on health and weight is important for all of us who want to remain trim and vital